1. No, It Probably Isn’t a Mistake

 You can still eat your favorite foods, just not all at once.
 Boring diets are no longer necessary and there is no need to deprive yourself.
 However, attention to the size of your meals is critical.
 You will also need to learn more about the contents of the food you typically eat (carbs, fat and calories), which foods you should eat more or less of, and how those foods affect your blood glucose and overall health.

-Here are a few recipes and resources to explore:
+Here are a few nutrition resources to explore:

 7. Not Taking Your Prescribed Medications Is a Dangerous Thing to Do